inbo/tutorials/content/tutorials/r_database_access/index.md

 |  5|            4|       5|
 |  6|            4|       6|

-with the connection `my_connection` made earlier is used as the first argument, the table name is the second argument.
+The connection `my_connection`, made earlier, is used as the first argument.
+The table name is the second argument.

 **Remark:** If you have no idea about the size of the table you're trying to load from the database, this could be rather tricky and cumbersome.
 Hence, it is probably better to only extract a portion of the table using a query.